LeonardoArias27/leonardo_portfolio/Introduction.md

 My international experience is a precious advantage, enriched by a proactive and positive character and an innate curiosity to learn and build new experience from interactions with different people and situations.
 I am comfortable working with entities from different environments and heterogeneous backgrounds.
 I have extraordinary leadership and team building skills, and I feel that a dynamic situation is the right place where to be.
 In the end, my engineering and applied-data-analysis background assures a solid and reliable technical understanding.
 Therefore, I am looking forward to a new challenging position after my promotion, to share my skills, energy, and enthusiasm.

-## Demonstrable published work samples can be seen under:
+## Published work can be seen under the following peer-reviewed research articles of the following international jounals:

 • F. Hofmeister, L.F.
 Arias-Rodriguez, V. Premier, C. Marin, C. Notarnicola, M. Disse, G. Chiogna, [Intercomparison of Sentinel-2 and modelled snow cover maps in a high-elevation Alpine catchment](https://github.com/LeonardoArias27/leonardo_portfolio/blob/main/Publications/hydrology_1-s2.0-S2589915522000050-main.pdf), Journal of Hydrology X (2022), doi: https://doi.org/10.1016/j.hydroa.2022.100123.